uhh-lt/comparative/README.md

-# Comparative Argument Mining (CAM)
+# Comparative Sentence Classification for Argument Mining

-CAM checks wether a sentence like "Python is better than Ruby" contains a comparison and, if it does, which object is the prefered one.
+This repository contains the code related to the paper on [Categorization of Comparative Sentences for Argument Mining](https://arxiv.org/abs/1809.06152) at the ACL 2019 workshop on Argument Mining.
+This paper presents a set of machine learning classifiers which perform categorization of sentences into three classes: ``BETTER``, ``WORSE``, or ``NONE`` wehere each sentence is expected to contain mentions of two objects under a comparison.
+For instance, consider the following sentence:

-This repository contains the result of crowdsourcing annotation campaign to create a CAM data set, and the result of serveral classification experiments.
+``Python is better than Ruby for scientific programming``.
+In this sentence, Python is compared to Ruby with respect to the aspect "scientific programming".
+Our classifier is expected to categorize it with the ``BETTER`` label as the first mentioned object is better than the second mentioned objext.
+Based on such comparisons one can compare objects in general.

-## Under usage of
+This repository contains also the result of crowdsourcing annotation campaign to create a training dataset, and the result of serveral classification experiments.
+In the experiments we rely on some libraries:

 * [LexNet](https://github.com/vered1986/LexNET) [with some modifications](https://github.com/ablx/LexNET)
 * [InferSent](https://github.com/facebookresearch/InferSent)